thomasmcr/SED-Assignment/README.md

 - Installed Chocolatey to make it easier to install packages on Windows.
 - Installed a tool called ACT to run GitHub actions locally.
 This made it easier to verify they work without spamming GitHub.
   - Installed Docker as this was a dependency of ACT.

+- I then added CodeQL scanning to my pipeline to scan for vulnerabilities in my code.
+I ran into an issue where I had to make my repository public as code scanning isn't enabled for private repos